marceloreis13/what-apps-is-Marcelo-using/README.md

 ![term](term.png)

+## Proxy
+* I use [mitmproxy](https://mitmproxy.org/) An interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed.

 ## Xcode
 * I use [asset catalog creator](https://itunes.apple.com/br/app/asset-catalog-creator-free/id866571115?l=en&mt=12) for take images and create a full set of icons
 * I use [Swift-Clean](http://www.swiftcleanapp.com/) to help me set a standard for writing clean Swift.